 Raise your hand high so we can see you in the back.
 Ouch.
 Maybe not.

-It’s obviously not feasible to count everyone with Rheumatoid disease, but even extrapolating from a smaller population is problematic.
-Many people would not be counted.
+It’s obviously not feasible to count everyone with rheumatoid disease, but even extrapolating from a smaller population is problematic.

 - People often have symptoms for a long time before being diagnosed with RA.

 - Many give up and quit seeing rheumatologists or taking treatments.